 First, we explored BNC’s claim that “cell cycle explains substantial proportions of the variability.”
-BNC’s gold-standard estimates of cell cycle-induced variability (R2 from one-way ANOVA on cell cycle using log expression, supplemental figure 4b/4d), broadly agree with our .
+BNC’s gold-standard estimates of cell cycle-induced variability (R2 from one-way ANOVA on cell cycle using log expression, shown in supplemental figure 4b/4d), broadly agree with our previous observations2.
 We reproduced BNC’s ANOVA and found the variability attributable to cell cycle in the 8949 unranked genes ranges from 3%-15%, (median-90th percentile gene), and 8%-26% in the 622 ranked genes.

-Somewhat contradictory to the ANOVA, BNC attribute greater than 30% of the variability to cell cycle via the “scLVM” method (Figure 3 and Supplementary Figure 21 of BNC).
-We conjectured that the scLVM latent factor would track the largest sources of variability in the data, but it was unclear from the ANOVA whether cell cycle would be the largest contributor.
-We explored other that might explain variability in the mESC and mouse T-cell data sets.
-Using ordinary principal component analysis we found that the first principal component (PC1) tracked the geometric library size– the sum of log expression values over all genes in a cell explained 9% and 29% of expression variance in mESC and T-cells, respectively.
-This was not surprising given that BNC rely on external spike-ins to account for unwanted technical variation in library preparation and sequencing depth.
-This approach assumes that technical variation affects the spike-ins in the same way as it affects endogenous transcript, and that this effect is constant for all genes and read counts.
-Other authors have found these assumptions difficult to verify.
+Somewhat contradictory to the ANOVA results, BNC attribute greater than 30% of the variability to cell cycle via the “scLVM” method (Figure 3 and Supplementary Figure 21 of BNC).
+We conjectured that the scLVM latent factor would track the largest sources of variability in the data, but it was unclear whether cell cycle would be the largest contributor.
+We explored other covariates that might explain variability in the mESC and mouse T-cell data sets.
+Using ordinary principal component analysis we found that the first principal component (PC1) tracked the geometric library size (R2 > 0.99) – the sum of log expression values over all genes in a cell, and explained 9% and 29% of expression variance in mESC and T-cells, respectively.

+This is not surprising since BNC rely on external spike-ins to normalize for unwanted technical variation in library preparation and sequencing depth.
+This assumes that technical variation affects the spike-ins and endogenous transcript uniformly for all genes and read counts.
+Other groups have found these assumptions difficult to verify.
 A recent paper by Risso et al.3 reports poor performance of ERCC spike-ins: “Unfortunately, given the troubling behavior of the ERCC spike-ins in our two data sets (Fig. 4), global-scaling normalization factors based on these were unrealistic and led to poorly normalized counts.”

-That the scLVM factor proxies geometric size (R2=0.92, both experiments) not surprising since it is tantamount to regularized factor analysis.
-Although cell size does vary during cell cycle, in the mESC experiment cell cycle only explains 53% of the variance in geometric library size and 64% of the variance in the scLVM factor.
-We therefore conclude that the latent factor estimated by scLVM most directly captures geometric size variability, which happens to be a suitable proxy for cell cycle in the mESC.
-This suggests the alternatively interpretation of the correlation between the scLVM cell cycle variability and the Hoechst staining (Supplementary Figure 8) as a consequence of the partial confounding of geometric size with cell cycle. report scLVM cell cycle variance estimate in (non-cycling) terminally differentiated neurons (Supplementary Figure 7) he data sets being compared are not consistently normalized.
-The neurons are normalized by total library size, while cycling cells are normalized by ERCC spike-insotal library size normalization greatly decrease the variance estimates attributable to cell cycle (Supplementary Figure 21) in the T-cells.
+Cell size varies during cell cycle and unsurprisingly, the scLVM factor proxies geometric size (R2=0.92, both experiments).
+Although cell cycle can explain 64% of the variance in the scLVM factor, this factor seems to intrinsically restate the geometric size.
+Within each cycle phase, geometric size remains highly correlated to the scLVM latent factor (R^2 = 74%-92%).
+We conclude that the latent factor most directly captures geometric size variability, which happens to be a suitable proxy for cell cycle in the mESC.
+This suggests an alternatively interpretation of the correlation between the scLVM cell cycle variability and the Hoechst staining (Supplementary Figure 8).
+Furthermore the reduced scLVM cell cycle variance estimates in (non-cycling) terminally differentiated neurons are not necessarily evidence of scLVM specificity (Supplementary Figure 7) since the data sets being compared are not consistently normalized.
+The neurons are normalized by total library size, while cycling cells are normalized by ERCC spike-ins, and BNC show that total library size normalization can greatly decrease the variance estimates attributable to cell cycle (Supplementary Figure 21) in the T-cells.
 A comparison of the performance of scLVM on a non-cycling cell line using ERCC vs. global normalization would identify the degree to which differences in variability are due to biology (cell cycle) or normalization.